darktasevski/CompSci/Math/ratios_rates_percentages.md

 _Some Examples:_

--   Thea has 6 pieces of granite, 21 pieces of marble, 12 pieces of sandstone, and 11 piece of slate. _What is the ratio of pieces of sandstone to pieces of marble in Thea's collection?_ Answer: **12:21**
+-   Thea has 6 pieces of granite, 21 pieces of marble, 12 pieces of sandstone, and 11 pieces of slate. _What is the ratio of pieces of sandstone to pieces of marble in Thea's collection?_ Answer: **12:21**

 We can simplify the answer further, as both numbers are divisible by 3, thus simplified answer would be **4:7**, or ,in words, four for every seven.